 Feedback from our Licensed Immigration Advisers:

-"It is highly unlikely that anybody is able to reach the current minimum score of 160, unless points can be claimed for an offer of skilled employment.
+"It is highly unlikely that anybody can reach the current minimum score of 160 unless points can be claimed for an offer of skilled employment.

-As long as you do not have an offer of employment, your Expression of Interested will not be selected from the Pool and you will not receive an Invitation to Apply for a Resident Visa: you are caught in the Catch 22 situation."
+As long as you do not have an offer of employment, your Expression of Interested will not be selected from the Pool, and you will not receive an Invitation to Apply for a Resident Visa: you are caught in the Catch 22 Dilemma."

 "Many of our clients are overestimating the number of points they can claim in their EOI.
 To avoid being rejected from the Pool, we advise you to ask us to check your points score before submitting your EOI."

-Again you are caught in the Catch 22 situation!
+Again you are caught in the Catch 22 Dilemma!

 Read more on this topic: 'How many points do you need?'

-Read more on the minimum points requirement: 'Does a point score of 100 guarantee you that your EOI will be successful?
+Read more on the minimum points requirement: 'Does a point score of 100 guarantees you that your EOI will be successful?
 Unfortunately not.'